isomerpages/mlaw-cmc/_partner-with-us/The CMC Mediators/volunteer-cmc-mediator-application-form.md

 3) Fluent in written and spoken English; <br>
 4) Proficient in speaking a local language or dialect;<br>
 5) Have at least a Level 1 Accreditation from the Singapore International Mediation Institute (SIMI); and<br>
+6) Must be proficient in using the Zoom virtual platform to conduct mediation.<br>
-6) You are interested in contributing towards creating a more cohesive Singapore through mediation.<br><br>
+7) You are interested in contributing towards creating a more cohesive Singapore through mediation.<br><br>

 [**Apply online**](https://form.gov.sg/#!/613ebe1a185c6c00127f2942) to become a volunteer CMC Mediator.<br><br>